 We're The Original Screenplay Publisher® aka: a movement to start people reading screenplays... like, all the time on a regular basis.
 We also promote new writers and characters, because we, too, are tired of the same old remakes.
 What we do, exactly, is prove to studios and producers that our scripts have an audience——reducing their risk.
 An easy way to think about it is "Studios make best-selling books into movies; so we make great screenplays into best-sellers." ...and rock stars out of our writers.

 How long does it take to read a screenplay?

 A screenplay takes the same amount of time to read as it does to watch: 1.5 hours for a 90 page feature film; think "a minute a page."
 In contrast, a full novel takes between 4 to 10 hours to read.
 That's why we say, "Full story, Half the time."

 What do I get when I buy a script?

-Who am I helping by buying a screenplay?
+Who am I helping?

-What do you mean by “building an audience around a script”?
+What do you mean “building an audience”?

 SHOULDN'T I BE TRYING TO GET AN AGENT?

-We'll tell you what Carl Reiner told us, "Just tell me a good story."
-Your screenplay needs to be entertaining enough to be considered worthwhile.
-We are looking for screenplays that score above 70 out of 100.
-For example, you can consider Zoolander a 70, Legally Blond an 85, and Memento or Shawshank Redemption a 100.
+MORE ABOUT OUR SCALE: For example, you can consider "Legally Blonde" an 85, and "Memento" or "Shawshank Redemption" a 100.
 The script has to be considered “finished work,” but we do have experts if you need help with an early draft, just ask!